 pinch of salt

-Pour all ingredients into a pot of medium heat.
+Pour all ingredients into a pot over medium heat.

 Heat and stir constantly just until the hot chocolate comes to a simmer.